 Fix 3: Update your Bluetooth driver

-One of the most common causes of the Bluetooth not working problem is an outdated or faulty Bluetooth driver.
-If you never bother to, or don’t remember when was the last time you updated your Bluetooth driver, definitely do it now.
+One of the most common causes of Bluetooth not working problem is an outdated or faulty Bluetooth driver.
+If you never bother to or don’t remember when was the last time you updated your Bluetooth driver, definitely do it now.
 It might just fix your problem right away.

 There’re mainly 2 ways you can update your Bluetooth driver: manually or automatically.